cosmos/cosmos-sdk/examples/simpleGov/README.md

 The [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk) is a platform for building multi-asset Proof-of-Stake (PoS) blockchains, like the Cosmos Hub, as well as Proof-Of-Authority (PoA) blockchains.

-The goal of the Cosmos-SDK is to allow developers to easily create custom interoperable blockchain applications within the Cosmos Network without having to recreate common blockchain functionality, thus abstracting away the complexity of building a Tendermint ABCI application.
+The goal of the Cosmos-SDK is to allow developers to easily create custom interoperable blockchain applications within the Cosmos Network without having to recreate common blockchain functionality, thus removing the complexity of building a Tendermint ABCI application.
 We envision the SDK as the npm-like framework to build secure blockchain applications on top of Tendermint.

 In terms of its design, the SDK optimizes flexibility and security.
 The framework is designed around a modular execution stack which allows applications to mix and match elements as desired.
 In addition, all modules are sandboxed for greater application security.